jpueberbach4/bp.markets.ingest/dukascopy/docs/io.md

 Correct.

-** Can't wait to see DuckDB performance on this **
+~~I am still optimizing transform and aggregate, but these two saturate the NVMe drive.
+Don't know if can make faster if hardware says no.~~

-I am still optimizing transform and aggregate, but these two saturate the NVMe drive.
-Don't know if can make faster if hardware says no.
+Hardware says no.

 ## Key Takeaways